Link Building For SEO: The Definitive Guide

 Because Matt reached out to the right people (and sent them personalized emails), many people OFFERED to link to his guide.

-And all of these links boosted Matt’s rankings for a keyword that directly results in sales for his ecommerce site: Australian Gin.
+And all of these links boosted Matt’s search rankings for a keyword that directly results in sales for his ecommerce site: Australian Gin.

 Get Easy Links With Link Reclamation